darko-mesaros/workshop-serverless-with-cdk/README.md

 In order to complete this workshop, you’ll need access to an AWS account.
 Your access needs to have sufficient permissions to create resources in IAM, CloudFormation, API Gateway, Lambda, DynamoDB and
 S3.
-If you currently don’t have an AWS account, you can create one [here](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account)
+If you currently don't have an AWS account, you can create one [here](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account)

 ### Setup using AWS Cloud9 (Recommended)